Crisarchero/mynotes_backend/README.md

 ##CRUD operations

 The backend uses HTTP requests to add to the database, return data from the database, update data and delete data.
 However, it will only receive HTTP requests from users with a JavaScript Web Token.

+## Contributions?

+It is not open to contributions.
+This is for me to practice.